-The same boy making himself myopic voluntarily by partly closing the eyelids and making a conscious effort to read the test card at ten feet. (see Chapter XI) and lowered vision; but, strange to say, pain and fatigue are usually relieved to a marked degree.
-If, on the contrary, the eye with previously normal vision strains to see at the distance, temporary myopia is always produced in one or all meridians, and if the eye is already myopic, the myopia is increased.
-If the hypermetropic eye strains to see a distant object, pain and fatigue may be produced or increased; but the hypermetropia and the eccen- 1 Emmetropia (from the Greek emmetros, in measure, and ops, the eye) is that condition of the eye in which it is focussed for parallel rays.
-This constitutes normal vision at the distance, but is an error of refraction when it occurs at the near-point.
-Strain in Lensless Eyes 94 Cause and Cure of Errors of Refraction tric fixation are lessened and the vision improves.
+The same boy trying to see a picture at twenty feet.
+The effort, manifested by staring, produces compound myopic astigmatism, as revealed by the retinoscope, but, strange to say, pain and fatigue are usually relieved to a marked degree.
+If, on the contrary, the eve with previously normal vision strains to see at the distance, temporary myopia is always produced in one or all meridians, and if the eye is already myopic, the myopia is increased.
+If the hypermetropic eye strains to see a distant object, pain and fatigue may be produced or increased ; but the hypermetropia and the eccentric fixation are lessened and the vision improves.
 This interesting result, it will be noted, is the exact contrary of what we get when the myope strains to see at the near-point.
 In some cases the hypermetropia is completely relieved, and emmetropia is produced, with a complete disappearance of all evidences of strain.
 This condition may then pass over into myopia, with an increase of strain as the myopia increases.
-In other words the eye which strains to see at the nearpoint becomes flatter than it was before, in one or all meridians.
-If it was elongated to start with, it may pass